 Clerkships

-Period 3 involves core clerkships in Family Medicine, Internal Medicine, Neurology, Obstetrics and Gynecology, Pediatrics, Psychiatry, Radiology, and Surgery.
+Step 3 involves core Family Medicine, Internal Medicine, Obstetrics and Gynecology, Pediatrics, Psychiatry, Radiology, and Surgery Clerkships.
+Neurology may be completed during Step 3 or Step 4.
 Students rotate clinically under the supervision of our dedicated and highly skilled community-based faculty in all the core specialties and sub-specialties.
-In our community-based model, students are exposed to a diversity of patients and clinical settings at multiple hospitals, outpatient clinics, and private offices throughout South Florida.
+In our community-based model, students are exposed to diverse patients and clinical settings at multiple hospitals, outpatient clinics, and private offices throughout South Florida.

-In Period 3, students take an active role in patient care, applying the skills and knowledge learned during Periods 1 and 2 of the curriculum.
-Learning is enhanced by the inclusion of simulation, case-based didactics, virtual cases, and other assignments and experiential learning activities.
-Selective opportunities during the Internal Medicine and Surgery clerkships allow students to explore specific sub-specialty areas.
+During this year, students actively participate in patient care, applying the skills and knowledge learned during Steps 1 and 2 of the curriculum.
+Learning is enhanced with simulation, case-based didactics, virtual cases, and other assignments and experiential learning activities.
+In addition, during the Internal Medicine and Surgery Clerkships, selective opportunities allow students to explore specific sub-specialty areas.

-Period 4 focuses on the study of advanced medicine, including scholarship and exploration of specialty areas to facilitate a student’s choice of postgraduate study.
-Students are each given individualized schedules with rotations that best serve to meet their long-term career goals.
-Period 4 requirements include a geriatrics rotation; one subinternship; an emergency medicine rotation; a longitudinal capstone course; a community medicine practicum; individual research projects; and electives.
-Required subinternship’s must be completed at HWCOM-affiliated clinical sites under supervision of HWCOM faculty.
+Step 4 focuses on studying advanced medicine, including scholarship and exploring specialty areas to facilitate a student’s choice of postgraduate study.
+Students select individualized schedules with rotations that best meet their long-term career goals.
+Step 4 requirements include:

 Core Clerkships